Fifth Victorian dies from coronavirus

 Immunosuppressed patients admitted to hospital and patients in high-risk settings such as military operating settings, boarding schools, prisons and correctional settings are also being told to get tested if they get sick.

-State Health Minister Jenny Mikakos says victoria has boosted its testing capacity by expanding screening clinics and testing laboratories.
+State Health Minister Jenny Mikakos said Victoria has boosted its testing capacity by expanding screening clinics and testing laboratories.

 “This means we can test more Victorians than ever and well above the previous key target groups, the majority of which were travellers – a diminishing group,” she said.